fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 Installing Johnny-Five for Node-Webkit directly
 --
 Previously in this tutorial, we saw that we need rebuild the node-serialport module to works correctly with node-webkit.
-In this way, if you like to install it "directly" without the needs of rebuild again the node-serial port, you can run the following command, when you install the johnny-five library.
+In this way, if you like to install it "directly" without the needs of rebuild again the node-serialport, you can run the following command, when you install the johnny-five library.

 ```shell
 npm install johnny-five --runtime=node-webkit --target=0.8.6